 Ventana Core Values

-We value community.
-The Ventana School community is comprised of willing and loyal participants who share common understandings about their responsibility to the individuals and groups that comprise our community.
-Community members collaborate in an inclusive, safe, respectful, and caring manner that promotes shared pedagogical relationships, social events, volunteerism/service, and project work that benefits the immediate community as well as the extended community and beyond.
+Ventana is a community rooted in compassion, kindness, and collaboration.
+Immersed in a supportive environment, students grow in confidence and courage, and learn how to connect with others.
+Community members collaborate in an inclusive, safe, respectful, and caring manner and come together for social events, volunteerism/service, and project work that benefits the immediate community as well as the extended community and beyond.

-We value relationships.
 We consider each moment as an opportunity to connect with one another.
-Through individual interactions, partnerships, group collaborations as colleagues, and with regular community events we build a sense of belonging and acceptance where every person experiences the feeling of being highly regarded by others.
+In our classrooms as well as in the school community, we build a sense of belonging and acceptance where every person experiences the feeling of being highly regarded by others.
 Our school climate of mutual respect and kindness is governed by investment in relationships between and among children, parents, teachers, administrators, the church, and the surrounding community.
 Further, in our teaching and learning, we invest in constructing relationships between ideas, concepts, skills, and discoveries.

 We value well-being for ourselves and for our community.
-The health, safety, and stability of the entire community figures in every decision and prioritizes every action.
-Engaging the body with healthy food, the mind with knowledge and ideas, and the spirit with understanding and compassion provides the balanced conditions that stimulate self confidence, self-esteem, respect for each other, and acceptance of differences.
-At Ventana we eschew materialism, venerate the natural world, and emphasize human welfare as the bridge to happiness.
+Engaging the body with healthy food and movement, the mind with knowledge and ideas, and the spirit with understanding and compassion provides the balanced conditions that stimulate self confidence, respect for each other, and acceptance of differences.

 We value stewardship.
 By taking pride in our ability to make a difference in our classrooms, on our campus, in our homes, and in our world we become global citizens.
 We know that the transmission of stewardship is inherent in multi-age interaction, and that by taking care of our environments we become agents of change and guardians of the future.
 Through our service as global citizens we promote democracy, agency, empowerment, and a wider world view where seeing beyond the self becomes natural and routine.